Wanted to unlock the door with fingerprint, wirelessly to avoid drilling.

 2024-11: Started with basic 433MHz RF modules and two Arduinos.
 Connected data lines of the transceivers to UART RXD/TXDs of the MCUs.
 Unreliable—constant packet loss.

-ATmega328P runs at 5V; RFM69 3.3V.
+The ATmega328P runs at 5V and the RFM69 at 3.3V.
 Suspect logic-level converter (LLC) issues.
-High resistance; Not enough swing.
+Not enough swing?

 static inline void keygen(char *buf, uint8_t n)